LexuanLiu123/CodePath-Final-Project/README.md

 ### 1. User Stories (Required and Optional)

-Required Must-have Stories

-User logs in to access previous chats and preference settings User picks what their favorite artist/genre/etc. (Think Spotify interface) Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-Profile pages for each user
-Settings (Accesibility, Notification, General, etc.)
-Optional Nice-to-have Stories

-Log of past songs/people with album art covers matching Page of most played songs (i.e. songs that most users are connecting through) Profile Add-On: Top music choices, etc.
-Optional Shuffle Button (i.e. random encounter/random song) Listening/Encounter Queue

 **Required Must-have Stories**

 * User logs in to access their home page where recommended study rooms are available